gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 The `OktaGroup`, `OktaApplication`, and `OktaUser` objects should be implemented along with any database and gRPC modifications that are required.

-#### `OktaLabelRules` object
+#### `OktaLabelRules`, `OktaAccessRequestLifecycle` objects

-The `OktaLabelRules` object shoudl be implemented along with any database and gRPC modifications that are required.
+The `OktaLabelRules` and `OktaAccessRequestLifecycle` objects should be implemented along with any database and gRPC modifications that are required.

 #### Okta service configuration